 Husk: This dinner spot is a Charleston staple.
 Located in the French Quarter and run by two local Southerners, you can expect charming wrap-around porches and dishes like chilled butter pea salad, cornmeal-fried catfish, a cornbread skillet, and peach rice pudding.
 Everything is locally sourced and fresh, so the menu is constantly changing to feature the best of the best.
 We don't know if we're more excited to admire the bones of the 1839 Queen Anne it's in or to sip down the watermelon sorbet float.

 Chez Nous: Here's another delicious restaurant that features the distinctive architecture of historic Southern mansions.
 With a small rotational menu changing daily, Chez Nous serves up some of the best French food in the South.
 There's always two appetizer, two entrée, and two dessert options.
-And though it's pint-size, it's anything but limiting, and it allows the chef to master the selected features.
+And though it's pint-size, it's anything but limited, and it allows the chef to master the selected features.
 They post a photo of its handwritten menu on Instagram daily so you can check it out beforehand.

 Black Tap Coffee: In true Charleston fashion, this little shop turns coffee into a craft.
 Engel explains that Black Tap is "slightly off the beaten path of King and Market streets," but it's worth finding since "it has the best coffee in Charleston."
 Pro tip?
 Engel recommends its iced lavender latte.
 Yum.
 The homemade apple-spiced soda also sounds perfect for the start of fall, as does the brown sugar latte.